great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ### Examples & Scenarios

+-- TODO: these are mostly pseudo code ----

 #### Comparative Analysis: Ensuring Schema Consistency in Financial Transfers

 **Context**: In financial transfers, adhering to a fixed schema is paramount for regulatory compliance and operational accuracy.
 Ensuring that all necessary columns are present and correctly typed can prevent significant operational disruptions.